 ATV Definition in the USA

-By dissecting the standards definition of an ATV, we get a more clear perception of what type of vehicle an ATV is:
+By dissecting the standard definition of an ATV, we get a clearer perception of what type of vehicle an ATV is:

 - Motorized.
 It needs to have a gasoline, diesel, or electric engine.
 This excludes any man-powered vehicle like a bicycle.